Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Assumptions, notation, and statement of the results

 A function $u_0$ in $X$ is called a \emph{bistable initial condition (connecting $m_-$ to $m_+$)} if the solution of system~\cref{init_syst} corresponding to this initial condition is a bistable solution (connecting $m_-$ to $m_+$). \end{definition} Let $m_-$ and $m_+$ denote two (possibly equal) points in $\mmm$. \begin{notation} Let

-denote the subset of $X$ made of bistable initial conditions connecting $m_-$ to $m_+$. \end{notation} By construction, this set is positively invariant under the semi-flow of system \cref{init_syst}.
-As proved in \cite{Risler_globCVTravFronts_2008,Risler_globalRelaxation_2016}, this set is in addition nonempty and open in $X$ (for the usual norm on this function space), and contains all functions sufficiently close to the minimum points $m_-$ and $m_+$ at the ends of space.
+denote the subset of $X$ made of bistable initial conditions connecting $m_-$ to $m_+$. \end{notation} By construction, this set is positively invariant under the semi-flow of system \cref{init_syst}; it is in addition nonempty and open in $X$ (for the usual norm on this function space), and contains all functions close enough to $m_-$ and $m_+$ at the ends of space (for proofs see for instance \cite{Risler_globCVTravFronts_2008,Risler_globalRelaxation_2016}).

 The aim of this paper is to study the asymptotic behaviour of solutions belonging to the sets $\Xbist(m_-,m_+)$.
 The description of this asymptotic behaviour involves two kinds of particular solutions: stationary solutions connecting (stable) equilibria and (bistable) fronts travelling at a constant speed.